 • For film, prep work is billed as a separate day, as is industry standard.

+I have a lot of free information on intimacy choreography in my blog and on this site.
 If you have questions beyond this, please book me for a consultation or request me for your welcome call at IPEC!

 6. Can I shadow/assist you?
 Can someone on our set/in our company train with you?